qwhex/llm_function/README.md

 # llm_function

 The `llm_function` library streamlines the creation of LLM prompt templates, schemas, validators, and fitness functions, making them reusable across various projects.

 > Experimental!
 Work in progress.

+## Installation

+with pip:

+`pip install git+ssh://git@github.com/qwhex/llm_function.git`

+### Providers

+### API Providers

+Currently we support OpenAI and Mistral.
+You can install the necessary requirements this way:

+`pip install git+ssh://git@github.com/qwhex/llm_function.git[mistral]`

+or

+`pip install git+ssh://git@github.com/qwhex/llm_function.git[openai]`

+### Llama.cpp Support

+If you want to use it with llama.cpp, install the wrapper with the necessary install flags, e.g. for "cuda":

+`CMAKE_ARGS="-DLLAMA_CUDA=on" pip install llama-cpp-python`

+More info here

 ## Usage